 The German tax year is the same as the calendar year.
 Taxpayers can choose a different financial year once they have registered the business in the Commercial Register (Handelsregister).

-For instance, if a company’s financial year ends on 31 January 2022, it must pay tax on the profit earned between 1 February 2021 and 31 January 2022 for the 2022 tax year.
-That’s despite the fact that it made most of the profit in 2021.
+For instance, if a company’s financial year ends on 31 January 2024, it must pay tax on the profit earned between 1 February 2023 and 31 January 2024 for the 2023 tax year.

 As a result, this means the tax filing obligation is usually delayed by several months.